Home Cocktails Cocktail Penicillin

 Frequently Asked Questions

-What is the origin of the Penicillin cocktail?
+What is the best way to garnish a Penicillin cocktail?

-How can I adjust the sweetness of the Penicillin?
+How can I adjust the sweetness of my Penicillin cocktail?

-To adjust the sweetness of the Penicillin, you can modify the amount of honey syrup used.
-If you prefer a less sweet drink, reduce the honey syrup, or if you enjoy a sweeter profile, add a bit more to taste.
+To adjust the sweetness of your Penicillin cocktail, you can modify the amount of honey syrup used.
+If you prefer a sweeter drink, add a bit more honey syrup; for a less sweet version, reduce the amount.
+Tasting as you go is key to achieving your desired balance.

 You Might Also Like